-Goal 3: The three-year average of students who meet or exceed the state standards in ELA and Math will be at or above the three-year state average.
+Goal 3: Math/ELA/CAST Assessments: The three-year average of students who meet or exceed the state standards will be at or above the three-year state average.

-Goal 4: LHS will increase AP passing rates to meet or exceed state average for all those who take AP exams.
+Goal 4: AP Scores: LHS will increase AP passing rates to meet or exceed state average for all those who take AP exams.